jonasblunck/ccm/README.md

    /xml                     Output results as XML (this parameter only valid if a config file is not passed in).
    /ignorecases             Don't count each case in switch block as a branching point (only valid if config file is not passed in).
    /threshold=5             Ignore units with metrics lower than assigned value.
-   /v                       Print the version number of ccm.exe.
+   /nummetrics=10           Only report top 10 metrics (see numMetrics element in configuration file) /v                       Print the version number of ccm.exe.
 ```